nfdi4plants/training-material/slide-decks/2025-10-29_IRTG2843-arcify/custom-bricks/02-participants.md

 - Used code / programming language before?
 - Experience with Git / GitLab / GitHub?
 - Have an ORCID
-- My favorite lab assay
+- My favorite experiment (lab / field / computational)

 </v-clicks>